wvirany/blog/content/naive_bayes/index.md

 * $F$ - "fast"
 * $S$ - "slow"

-Suppose we have a training dataset containing 10 positive and 10 negative reviews, i.e., $P(P) = P(N) = 0.5$.
+where each variable is binary indicating whether or not the corresponding word is present in a review.
+Then, suppose we have a training dataset containing 10 positive and 10 negative reviews, i.e., $P(P) = P(N) = 0.5$.
 Moreover, suppose we observe the above features with the following probabilities:

 $$
 \begin{align*}